Lectionary Bible Studies and Sermons

 v28.
 "Without being frightened."
 Against those hostile to the gospel, we must stand without fear.
 Such a stand evidences two things to those who resist the gospel: it is a sign of their inevitable destruction and a sign of the salvation of those who believe.

 v29-30.
 "It has been granted to you..... to suffer."
 Paul indicates that two things have been graciously given to us by God - "to believe" and "to suffer".
 When it comes to believing, some argue that it is a special gift of God bestowed on the potential believer to enable them to exercise saving faith.
-Yet, it is more likely that the gift is salvation (the grace of God found in Christ), which may be accessed through faith.
-The other gift is suffering, a believer's Christ-like struggle, self-denial, hardship and persecution.
+Yet, it is more likely that the gift is salvation (the grace of God found in Christ) which may be accessed through faith.
+The other gift is suffering: a believer's Christ-like struggle, self-denial, hardship and persecution.
 This suffering comes through our conflict with the "spiritual powers in heavenly places."
 It is sometimes an actual conflict with those opposed to the gospel, but more often it is an internal spiritual struggle with the temptations of the flesh.
-Such suffering is "on behalf of Christ", i.e. it serves his glorification.
+Such suffering is "because of Christ", ie. because of our association with Christ.
 Such suffering is common to the Christian way.

 2:1.
 Paul alludes to four experiences in the Christian life which serve to strengthen fellowship amongst the believers: